bee-queue/bee-queue/README.md

   console.log('Job ' + job.id + ' failed with error ' + err.message ' but is being retried!');
 });
 ```
-The job has failed, but it is being automatically re-enqueued for another attempt.
+The job has failed, but it is being automatically re-enqueued for another attempt. `job.options.retries` has been decremented accordingly.

 #### failed
 ```javascript